Ardentem/GNAR_python/README.md

 # Python Code for GNAR

+Code files:
+- `estimator.py`: contains the GNAR estimator class for fitting the model and summarizing results
+- `simulator.py`: simulation functions to generate Y, Z, W
+- `main.ipynb`: generate data and conduct estimation

+There is a brief tutorial in `main.ipynb` to demonstrate how to use the functions in this package.

 ## 1. Grouped Network Vector Autoregression

 This Python code implements the Grouped Network Vector Autoregression (GNAR) model ([Zhu et al., 2025](https://www.sciencedirect.com/science/article/pii/S0304407623002804)).